Malagonlong Bridge

 The Malagonlong Bridge (Puente de Malagonlong) and (Tulay ng Malagonlong) is a five-span 445 ft long stone arch bridge built during the Spanish colonial period in Tayabas, Quezon, Philippines.
 The bridge is known as one of the oldest bridges as well as the longest bridge made during the Spanish era.
 It was declared a National Cultural Treasure under the Historic Bridges of Tayabas on August 12, 2011.

 Location

-The Malagonlong Bridge crosses the Dumacaa River and connects Barangay Mateuna and Lakawan to the eastern side of Tayabas as well as the municipalities of Mauban and Pagbilao.
+The Malagonlong Bridge crosses the Dumacaa River and connects Barangay Mateuna and Lakawan to the eastern side of Tayabas, as well as the municipalities of Mauban and Pagbilao.
+It carried the old segment of Tayabas–Mauban Road.

 Description

 The stone arch bridge has a total length of 445 ft.
 The first arch has both height and width of 36 ft; the second arch also has a height and width of 33 ft; the fourth arch has a width of 30 ft and the fifth arch has a width of 18 ft.
 The bridge has a carriageway of about 6 m and six small balconies where pedestrians can stop by.

-It became a bridge for tourists rather than for vehicular traffic after a new bridge was built parallel to it.
-It is currently owned and managed by the local government unit of the municipality of Tayabas.
+It became a bridge for tourists rather than for vehicular traffic after a new bridge was built parallel to it in 2004.
+It is currently owned and managed by the local government unit of Tayabas.